randrew/layout/readme.md

 executable binaries are included in this source repository.
 You will need to download (or build yourself) a GENie executable and place it in your path or at the root of this repository tree.
-If you want to build on a platform other than Windows, platform, you'll likely need to modify genie.lua to add compatibility for that platform.
+If you want to build on a platform other than Windows, you'll likely need to modify genie.lua for compatibility.

-However, if you want to use Layout in your own project, you can probably just copy layout.h and layout.c into your project's source tree.
-You don't necessarily have to build it as a shared library and link against it.
+However, if you want to use Layout in your own project, you can probably copy layout.h and layout.c into your project's source tree and use your own build system.
+You don't necessarily have to build *Layout* as a shared library and link against it.
 There are no external dependencies.

 *Layout* is based on the nice library [oui](https://bitbucket.org/duangle/oui-blendish) by duangle.
 Unlike *oui*,